neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Line 45 defines the depth of the search body part as 1 in this case because we only wish to copy that single file.

-Cfengine defaults to failsafe.cf if other regular files such as promises.cf have errors.
+CFEngine defaults to failsafe.cf if other regular files such as promises.cf have errors.
 There are many ways that one might be creative with this file.

     1  #######################